One of the most frequent questions we receive through our website and in face-to-face meetings are:

-In fact, given the complexity of the model, the CRM solutions that we find in this industry are dominated by vertical ones - Veeva and Cegedim - while generalist CRM with a high degree of customizations are less common.
+In fact, given the complexity of the model, the CRM solutions that we find in this industry are dominated by vertical ones - Veeva and Cegedim - while generalist CRM with a high degree of customizations is less common.

 Adapting Qlikview to the needs of the pharmaceutical industry requires a deep commitment of business personnel and consultants with expert knowledge of the pharma sector, resulting in high upfront costs, risk of failure and uncertainty about the investment return.

-Apart from the definition of sector specific KPIs, the integration of sales data (hospital, wholesale and pharmacy) with CRM and multi channel platforms are great challenges due to the very nature of the information.
+Apart from the definition of sector-specific KPIs, the integration of sales data (hospital, wholesale and pharmacy) with CRM and multi-channel platforms are great challenges due to the very nature of the information.